 TRR: How did the show go?
 Any pre-show jitters?

-Doc: I feel confident in saying that we haven't lost any of the longtime fans of Love the Hate with me as the lead vocalist, and they have been more than accepting of me as well.
+Doc: It was great!
+There was a lot of support from our local fans, and we put on a show for them for sure.
+As far as jitters go, thankfully I've really never been affected by that.
+I tend to get hyper focused and really calm right before we hit the stage.
+I’ve always felt very comfortable performing.
+I feel confident in saying that we haven't lost any of the longtime fans of Love the Hate with me as the lead vocalist, and they have been more than accepting of me as well.

 TRR: The new single, "Solid Ground," cool song.
 Tell me about the recording process for it along with the rest of the songs you guys are working on.
 Chris Dawson produced it.
 Tell me a bit about him.